omicsedge/selphi/README.md

 zarr | 2.9.5

 ## Assumptions, with which selphi imputation works
- - chip sites dataset has to have sites that are the subset of the full-sequence sites (represented in the ref panel).
+ - input/unimputed/chip-sites dataset has to have sites that are the subset of the sites in the reference panel
- - there are no duplicates of a BP position in vcf SNPs
- - only one the same chromosome
+ - there is only one and the same chromosome in both the input/unimputed/chip-sites dataset and the reference panel dataset

 ## Usage